-- Assist students in mastering communication skills in all the aforementioned foreign languages and, concurrently, in developing an understanding of the cultural roots of those languages.
+- Assist students in mastering communication skills in all the aforementioned world languages and, concurrently, in developing an understanding of the cultural roots of those languages.

 - Help students interested in pursuing graduate studies develop a sound knowledge of the language, literature and culture of Spain, Latin America and the Spanish-speaking Caribbean.